Efficient way to digest biodegradable material and produce energy

 Anaerobic digestion is a biological process in which biodegradable material is broken down by micro-organisms.
 The process produces biogas which may be combusted to generate heat and electricity or processed further into transportation fuels and renewable natural gas as a biomethane.

-HLAD® (High Loaded Anaerobic Digestion) process is a proven solution for biodegradable waste management for municipalities, industry and agriculture.
+HLAD® (High Loaded Anaerobic Digestion) process is a comprehensive solution for biodegradable waste management for municipalities, industry and agriculture.
 HLAD® process features lower capital investment, higher biogas yield and lower residual volumes compared to conventional digestion.
-The design of the equipment, bioreactor and mixing technique enables the bioreactor to have a higher load and complete maturity which makes HLAD® process a superior solution compared to other anaerobic digestion technologies.
+HLAD technology especially bioreactor dimensioning and unique mixing dynimacs enables HLAD® process to have significantly higher biological load.
+This results in high biogas yield and complete end product maturity.
+All this makes HLAD® process a superior solution compared to other anaerobic digestion technologies.

-HLAD® process is an efficient way to digest biodegradable material and produce energy at the same time.
+HLAD® process is an efficient way to digest any kind of biodegradable materials and produce energy at the same time.
 HLAD® process is also able to handle a wide variety of different types of feed materials.
-The feed material can be for example food remnants, fats, sludge, corn, grass, manure, dung etc. and they can be used as a single material or as a mixture.
-The biogas produced may be used as a gaseous fuel as it is or to produce electricity and heat/cool by CHP.
+The feed material can be for example food remnants, fats, sludge, corn, grass, manure, dung etc. and they can be processed as a single material or as a mixture.
+The biogas produced can be utilized as a gaseous fuel as it is or to produce electricity and heat/cool by CHP.
 Biogas is also possible to upgrade to biomethane to be used as vehicle fuel.

-- Longer retention time -> Higher biogas yield
+- High loading rate and sufficent retention time -> Higher biogas yield

 - More biogas -> More revenues

-- Complete bio-reduction -> Less solid end product
+- Complete bio-reduction -> Less non smelling solid end product

 - Old digestion process possible to upgrade to HLAD® process